Registration Open - Florida Fire Chaplains Conference - April 27-29, 2026 - Ocala, FL

 Presenter

 Chris Cottle is a Driver Engineer and Chaplain with the Palm Coast Fire Department, where he has served since 2002.
 With over 20 years in emergency services, he brings a unique perspective on the mental, emotional, and spiritual challenges faced by first responders.
-His work focuses on providing practical support and addressing critical issues like moral injury.
+He's passionate about reducing stigma and creating accessible pathways to support.

 Presenter